Mystik-Spiral/l4d_reverse_ff/README.md

 Although this plugin discourages griefers/team killers since they can only damage themselves and no one else...

 - The first objective is to force players to improve their shooting tactics and aim.
-- The second objective is to encourage new/inexperienced players to only join games with a difficulty that match their skillset.
+- The second objective is to encourage inexperienced players to not join Expert games.

 This plugin reverses damage from the grenade launcher, but does not otherwise reverse explosion damage.
 It does not reverse molotov/gascan damage (I plan to make a separate plugin to handle that).